progressively-crew/progressively/packages/documentation/app/routes/docs/introduction/getting-started.md

 #### Initializing the project

-The project needs a bunch of things before being ready to start:
+In order for the project to start, we have to do the following steps:

 1. create `.env` files in **backend** and **frontend**
 2. start Postgres